 You cannot use passive losses to offset active or portfolio income.
 Nor can you use active or portfolio losses to offset passive income.

-Passive income or loss includes income or loss from real estate rentals.
+Passive income or loss includes profit or loss from real estate rentals.
 It also includes income from any business in which the taxpayer does not “materially participate.”
 The PAL rules apply to any ordinary rental of a house, duplex, condominium or apartment building.

 Because of the PAL rules, landlords ordinarily cannot deduct their rental losses from their active or portfolio income.